Johnny Brady: Arsonist 'enjoyed' destroying schools and churches

 He set fire to St Mary's Catholic school in Derby, which was so severely damaged that it had to be demolished and later rebuilt at a cost of £8m, the court heard.

+A statement from the school's financial director, which was read to the court, said the fire was particularly devastating because the children had only recently returned after lockdown and many struggled to process what happened.

-A fire he started at Ravensdale School in Mickleover left only its steel frame still standing.
+A fire Brady started at Ravensdale School in Mickleover left only its steel frame still standing.
+The school had undergone a £1m refurbishment only in 2019.

-Brady, of no fixed address, also set fire to All Saints' Church in Mackworth in December 2020, causing the roof of the 14th Century Grade I-listed building to collapse.
+Brady, of no fixed address, also set fire to All Saints' Church in Mackworth in December 2020, causing the roof of the 14th Century Grade I listed building to collapse.

-The defendant also caused smaller fires at St Matthews Church, in Darley Abbey, and St Paul's Church in Quarndon.
+The defendant caused smaller fires at St Matthews Church, in Darley Abbey, and St Paul's Church in Quarndon.

 Brady also admitted breaking into Murray Park School in Mickleover, leaving it in "a terrible state".